Interpretable Image Classification with Differentiable Prototypes Assignment: Experiments

 \paragraph{Comparison with other prototypical models} In \Cref{tab:CUB_acc} we compare the efficiency of our ProtoPool with other models based on prototypical parts.
 We report the mean accuracy and standard error of the mean for $5$ repetitions.
 Additionally, we present the number of prototypes used by the models, and we use this parameter to sort the results.
 We compare ProtoPool with ProtoPNet~\cite{chen2019looks}, ProtoPShare~\cite{rymarczyk2021protopshare}, ProtoTree~\cite{nauta2021neural}, and TesNet~\cite{wang2021interpretable}.

 One can observe that ProtoPool achieves the highest accuracy for the CUB-200-2011 dataset, surpassing even the models with a much larger number of prototypical parts (TesNet and ProtoPNet).
 For Stanford Cars, our model still performs better than other models with a similarly low number of prototypes, like ProtoTree and ProtoPShare, and slightly worse than TesNet, which uses ten times more prototypes.
+The higher accuracy of the latter might be caused by prototype orthogonality enforced in training.
 Overall, our method achieves competitive results with significantly fewer prototypes.
-It is important due to the theory of human cache memory~\cite{cowan2005working}.
+However, ensemble ProtoPool or TesNet should be used if higher accuracy is preferred at the expense of interpretability.